 If you have questions or need more information, contact the ACH Privacy Officer

-This Notice applies at all ACH clinics, departments and units.
+This Notice applies at all clinics, departments and units on

-ACH employees, ACH medical staff, volunteers and other ACH or clinic personnel.
+- ACH employees, ACH medical staf, volunteers and other ACH or clinic personnel.

-UAMS doctors, UAMS nurses, and other UAMS employees who work or provide
+nurses, and other UAMS employees who work or

 protected health information.